 Mobile learning apps mean busy executives can learn on the go, without having to wait for the next training course to come around.
 Face-to-face development programmes will, of course, always have their place.
 But, if training budgets are tight and needs are changing, now is a good time to look at what the market has to offer in the digital space.

 Coaching, mentoring, job swaps and secondments initiatives could also give people the development they need to move to the next level.
+A people management software can help with tracking this.

 5. Focus on your own career development